 It is a non-profit project that aims to challenge existing dependency chains and economic fictions, developed in collaboration with EdgeRyders LBG over the course of 18 months.
 Edgeryders started out as a project by the Council of Europe and the European Commission, which after termination developed into an international, community-run social enterprise.

 The first unMonastery opened its doors February 2014 in Matera, Italy.
-Working with Matera2019, the prototype hosted projects including CoderDojo Matera, a branch of the international initiative to teach coding, Mapping the Commons, a methodology placing the city's cultural assets on OpenStreetMap, and unTransit, an app to follow the city's transport system in real-time.
-For greater details on projects, people, and the community involved in the prototype visit the unMonastery Matera website.
+Working with Matera2019, the prototype hosted projects including CoderDojo Matera, Mapping the Commons, and unTransit, an app to follow the city's transport system in real-time.
+Greater details on projects, people, and the community involved in the prototype are available on the unMonastery Matera site.

 The unMonastery Bios

 A toolkit for starting new unMonasteries and evaluating projects throughout their development, designed on the principle that all knowledge generated by the unMonastery should always open to all, easily accessible and applicable to other initiatives.
 The unMonastery Bios encompasses the entire knowledge base generated as a result of the 6 month prototype in Matera, Italy during 2014 and is continually updated with further development work.